ttoohey/yadah/packages/subsystem-message-queue/readme.md

 An error will be thrown if no `mq` subsystem is provided during the `boot` lifecycle.

-The `.queue` getter is used setup an event handler to create and handle message queue tasks.
+The `.queue` getter is used to setup an event handler to create and handle message queue tasks.

 ```js
 class MyDomain extends mixins {